20 Best Angelfish Tank Mates

 - Minimum tank size: 30 gallons (114 liters)

 - Temperature: 76-82°F (24-28°C)

 If you want to learn more about how to care for angelfish, please read my linked detailed guide, where I give tips on aquarium requirements, how to feed and breed them.

 Despite their angelic appearance (and name!), angelfish can get quite aggressive if they’re not kept with compatible species.

 Also Read: 15 Types of Angelfish You Should Know About – With Pictures

 To save yourself from incompatibility issues, I recommend that you house your angelfish with the following fish that make great tank mates for angelfish.

 Best Angelfish Tank Mates – List of Compatible Fish Species

 Here are my picks for the most popular fish species that will not only make good angelfish tank mates, but are also good community fish:

-Despite their shy and timid nature that probably comes from their relatively small size, Corydora Catfish rank high among my preferences for community fish.
+Despite their shy and timid nature which probably comes from their relatively small size, Corydoras Catfish rank high among my preferences for community fish.